Treatments for Obstructive Sleep Apnea

 Obstructive sleep apnea is caused by the relaxing of your throat muscles, which could block the airway while you’re sleeping.
-Symptoms of obstructive sleep apnea include snoring, excessive daytime sleepiness, loud snoring, observed episodes of breathing cessation during sleep, abrupt awakenings accompanied by gasping or choking, awakening with a dry mouth or sore throat, morning headache, difficulty concentrating during the day, mood changes (depression, irritability), high blood pressure, nighttime sweating, or decreased libido.
+Symptoms include snoring, excessive daytime tiredness, loud snoring, observed episodes of breathing cessation during sleep, abrupt awakenings accompanied by gasping or choking, awakening with a dry mouth or sore throat, morning headache, difficulty concentrating during the day, mood changes (depression, irritability), high blood pressure, nighttime sweating, or decreased libido.

 Because obstructive sleep apnea happens while we’re asleep, it may be difficult to know that one experiences it.
 Keep in mind that just because you snore, it does not mean you experience obstructive sleep apnea.
-If you have a partner who has complained of loud snoring that is disturbing or that you wake up gasping or choking, then it might be time to see a medical professional for a sleep assessment and seek treatment for obstructive sleep apnea.
+If you have a partner who has complained of loud snoring that is disturbing or that you wake up gasping or choking, then it might be time to see a medical professional for a sleep assessment and seek treatment.